The Future of CRM: How AI, Composable Architecture, and Real-Time Data Are Reshaping SAP CX

 CEO & SAP CX Architect, Spadoom AG

 CRM is going through its biggest architectural shift since the move to cloud.
-Three forces are driving the change: AI agents that can handle sales and service tasks autonomously, composable architecture that replaces monolithic platforms with swappable components, and real-time data unification that makes personalisation possible at scale.
+I see three forces driving it.
+AI agents that can handle sales and service tasks on their own.
+Composable architecture that lets you swap out components instead of buying monolithic suites.
+And real-time data unification that makes personalisation possible at scale instead of as a marketing promise.

-Here’s what each of these trends means in practice — and how SAP CX is responding.
+Here’s what each of those means in practice and where SAP CX fits.

 How Is AI Changing CRM?

 Sixty-seven per cent of SAP’s Q4 2025 cloud orders included business AI, up over 20 points from Q3 (CX Today, 2026).
 AI adoption in CRM is accelerating.
-But what does “AI in CRM” actually mean beyond the marketing?
+That’s obvious.
+But what does “AI in CRM” actually mean once you cut through the noise?

 Joule AI in Sales Cloud V2.
-Joule acts as a copilot for sales reps — summarising accounts, recommending next actions, drafting emails, and scoring opportunities based on deal patterns.
-Its adoption grew ninefold over 2025.
-The key: Joule works inside the sales rep’s existing workflow, not as a separate tool.
+Joule acts as a copilot for sales reps: summarising accounts, recommending next actions, drafting emails, scoring opportunities based on deal patterns.
+Adoption grew ninefold over 2025.
+What makes it work is that Joule sits inside the sales rep’s existing workflow.
+No context-switching to a separate tool.
+That matters more than people think.

 AI-powered service routing.
-Service Cloud V2 uses AI to categorise incoming cases, assign them to the right agent based on skills and workload, and suggest knowledge base articles.
-This reduces average handling time and improves first-contact resolution.
+Service Cloud V2 uses AI to categorise incoming cases, assign them to the right agent based on skills and workload, suggest knowledge base articles.
+Cuts average handling time, improves first-contact resolution.
+Solid, practical stuff.

 Intelligent Selling Services in Commerce.
-Commerce Cloud’s ISS uses machine learning for product recommendations, adaptive search results, and personalised merchandising.
+Commerce Cloud’s ISS uses machine learning for product recommendations, adaptive search, personalised merchandising.
 It analyses browsing and purchase behaviour to surface the most relevant products.
+Not flashy, but it moves conversion rates.

 Predictive analytics in Emarsys.
-AI-driven customer segmentation, churn prediction, and campaign optimisation.
-Emarsys predicts which customers are likely to buy, churn, or re-engage — and automates the appropriate marketing response.
+AI-driven customer segmentation, churn prediction, campaign optimisation.
+Emarsys predicts who’s likely to buy, churn, or re-engage, and automates the marketing response.
+The measurement is built in, which is nice.

-The counter-trend worth noting: by 2030, 75% of B2B buyers will prefer sales experiences that prioritise human interaction over AI (Gartner, 2025).
-AI should augment human relationships, not replace them.
+Here’s the counter-trend worth watching though: by 2030, 75% of B2B buyers will prefer sales experiences that prioritise human interaction over AI (Gartner, 2025).
+AI should augment human relationships.
+Not replace them.
+I reckon most of us in the CX space already know this intuitively, but it’s good to see the data backing it up.

 What Does Composable CRM Architecture Mean?

-Composable CRM means you choose best-of-breed components for each function and connect them through APIs — rather than buying an all-in-one suite and accepting whatever each module offers.
+Composable CRM means you pick best-of-breed components for each function and connect them through APIs.
+Not buying an all-in-one suite and living with whatever each module offers.
 Want SAP Sales Cloud V2 for sales but Emarsys for marketing and a different CDP?
-Composable architecture makes that possible.
+Composable architecture makes that possible without everything falling apart.

-SAP CX is designed for this model.
+SAP CX is designed for this.
 Each product exposes clean REST APIs.
 Extensions run on BTP as independent services.
 Integration Suite connects everything.
-You’re not locked into using all five products — you can mix SAP CX products with third-party tools where they fit better.
+You’re not locked into using all five products.
+Mix SAP CX products with third-party tools where they fit better.

-The Clean Core principle reinforces this: keep each product standard, extend through APIs, and avoid the custom code that creates monolithic lock-in.
+The Clean Core principle reinforces this: keep each product standard, extend through APIs, don’t let custom code create monolithic lock-in.
+It’s a proper architectural philosophy.
+Not a label.

 How Is Real-Time Customer Data Changing CX?

 The global CRM market is valued at $112.91 billion in 2025 (Fortune Business Insights, 2025).
-A growing share of that investment goes toward real-time data infrastructure.
+A growing chunk of that investment goes toward real-time data infrastructure.
+For good reason.

-Traditional CRM systems sync data in batches — nightly or hourly.
+Traditional CRM systems sync data in batches.
+Nightly.
+Hourly if you’re lucky.
 Real-time CRM means events flow between systems as they happen.
-When a customer opens a support ticket, the sales rep sees it immediately.
-When a customer makes a purchase on the storefront, their profile updates across all systems in real time.
+Customer opens a support ticket, the sales rep sees it immediately.
+Customer makes a purchase on the storefront, their profile updates across all systems in real time.

-SAP enables this through SAP Event Mesh — an event broker on BTP that distributes events across CX products and extensions.
-When something happens in one system, interested services receive notifications instantly.
+SAP enables this through SAP Event Mesh, an event broker on BTP that distributes events across CX products and extensions.
+Something happens in one system, interested services get the notification instantly.

-Real-time data enables capabilities that batch processing can’t: personalised web experiences based on the last 5 minutes of browsing, dynamic pricing based on current inventory, proactive service outreach when a sensor detects an issue, and sales alerts when a key account’s behaviour changes.
+Real-time data enables things batch processing simply can’t do: personalised web experiences based on the last 5 minutes of browsing, dynamic pricing based on current inventory, proactive service outreach when a sensor detects an issue, sales alerts when a key account’s behaviour shifts.
+Prima vista it sounds like marketing hype, but we’ve built these patterns for clients and they work.

 What Should You Do About These Trends?

 Forty-three per cent of organisations say generative AI influenced their ERP decisions in 2025, up from 14% in 2023 (ERP Today, 2025).
-AI is shifting from “nice to have” to “decision factor.”
+AI has moved from nice-to-have to de facto decision factor.
+So here’s what I’d actually do about it.

-Short term (next 12 months): Enable Joule AI in your existing SAP CX products.
-You don’t need a new project — just activate the AI features already included in your subscription.
+Short term (next 12 months).
+Turn on Joule AI in your existing SAP CX products.
+You don’t need a new project for this.
+Just activate the AI features already in your subscription.
 Start with account summaries and next-action recommendations in Sales Cloud V2.
+Low effort, immediate value.

-Medium term (12-24 months): Invest in real-time data infrastructure.
-If you’re still running batch integrations, move to event-driven patterns with SAP Event Mesh.
-Real-time data is the foundation for AI features that actually work.
+Medium term (12-24 months).
+Invest in real-time data infrastructure.
+If you’re still running batch integrations (and be honest, most of you are), move to event-driven patterns with SAP Event Mesh.
+Real-time data is the foundation for AI features that actually deliver.
+Without it, you’re feeding stale data to smart algorithms.
+That’s a waste.

-Long term (24-36 months): Evaluate your architecture for composability.
-Are you locked into components that aren’t delivering value?
-Could you swap a weaker component for a best-of-breed alternative?
+Long term (24-36 months).
+Evaluate your architecture for composability.
+Are you locked into components that aren’t pulling their weight?
+Could you swap a weak module for a best-of-breed alternative?
 Clean Core architecture makes this possible without rebuilding everything.

 FAQ